MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 You will then need to re-register any authenticators that generated credentials that cause this error.

-### "Signature verification with public key of kty OKP is not supported" error during authentication
+### Error: Signature verification with public key of kty OKP is not supported by this method

 Authentication responses may unexpectedly error out during verification.
 This appears as the throwing of a "Signature verification with public key of kty OKP is not supported" error from a call to `verifyAuthenticationResponse()` with the following stack trace: